phillipnunes/100-days-of-code/log.md

 ### Day 66: February 04 2019

 **Today's Progress**: More training and more eloquent.
 Today I learned how to use sync to update intermediary tables.

+### Day 67: February 06 2019

+**Today's Progress**: Today I learned about model hooks, custom events and listeners.
+I hope understand it better and use it in some future project.